felangel/bloc/packages/flutter_bloc/README.md

 )
 ```

-**BlocProvider** is a Flutter widget which provides a cubit to its children via `BlocProvider.of<T>(context)`.
-It is used as a dependency injection (DI) widget so that a single instance of a cubit can be provided to multiple widgets within a subtree.
+**BlocProvider** is a Flutter widget which provides a bloc to its children via `BlocProvider.of<T>(context)`.
+It is used as a dependency injection (DI) widget so that a single instance of a bloc can be provided to multiple widgets within a subtree.

-In most cases, `BlocProvider` should be used to create new cubits which will be made available to the rest of the subtree.
-In this case, since `BlocProvider` is responsible for creating the cubit, it will automatically handle closing it.
+In most cases, `BlocProvider` should be used to create new blocs which will be made available to the rest of the subtree.
+In this case, since `BlocProvider` is responsible for creating the bloc, it will automatically handle closing it.

 ```dart
 BlocProvider(